Stage

 skip — the bypassed path.
 Any stage that participates in a pipeline run but does not process the current input

-must take this path: it returns the Evolution it would have returned had it run — without performing any side
+must take this path: it returns the Evolution it would have returned had it run, without consuming any value.

-effects or consuming any value.
-Common triggers are an upstream stage producing Yield.None (nothing to pass
+it owns.
+Common triggers are an upstream stage producing Yield.None (nothing to pass downstream) or a

 skip exists precisely so that stages further downstream still get a chance to evolve correctly even when they